doordeck/doordeck-headless-sdk/docs/08_API-ACCOUNT.md

 ## Register ephemeral key
 To register a new ephemeral key, you will need to [generate a new key pair](05_CRYPTO.md#generate-a-key-pair).

+> [!NOTE]
+> When used successfully, the user ID, and user certificate chain from the response are added to the [context manager](06_CONTEXT-MANAGER.md).

 ### JVM & Android
 <details>
 <summary>Show Details</summary>